-Secluded in jungle about 113 m (183 km) southeast of Palenque along the Rio Lacanja, is the remarkably well-preserved ruins of a Mayan temple (archeologists date it back to the 7th and 8th centuries).
-Called Bonampak, it means “painted walls” and it is the highly detailed frescoes— drawings telling the history of the people who lived here— painted on the inside of the walls and roofs of three buildings, which make Bonampak a true delight and major attraction for archaeologists and visitors alike.
+Secluded in jungle about 113 m (183 km) southeast of Palenque along the Rio Lacanja, is the remarkably well-preserved ruins of a Mayan temple (archaeologists date it back to the 7th and 8th centuries).
+Called Bonampak, it means “painted walls” and it is the highly detailed frescoes —drawings telling the history of the people who lived here— painted on the inside of the walls and roofs of three buildings, which make Bonampak a true delight and major attraction for archaeologists and visitors alike.
 The frescoes are incredibly well preserved and the highlight of a visit to Bonampak.

 The entrance to the site is some distance from the ruins themselves, and it’s necessary to take a bus (provided for large groups or during busy periods) or drive your own car.
 Alternatively, you can rent a mountain bike and make the 5 mile (8km) trip using pedal power upon a graveled road cutting through the jungle.